cmu-sei/Stackstorm.Api/README.md

-# Stackstorm
+# Stackstorm.Api Readme

-These class library projects connects CWD systems to Stackstorm via its API.
+These class library projects connect Crucible systems to Stackstorm via the Stackstorm API.
+The main components are as follows:

-There are the following main components to this application:

-#### Stackstorm.Connector

-Formatted connector that gives defined objects in and out of a given method.
+- **Stackstorm.Connector:** A formatted connector that gives defined objects in and out of a given method.

-#### Stackstorm.Api.Client

-Raw connector to Stackstorm API.
-You have to know/look up parameter dictionary values.
+- **Stackstorm.Api.Client:** A raw connector to Stackstorm API.
+You must know parameter dictionary values.

 ## Reporting bugs and requesting features